nksauter/LS49/LY99/spread1/README.md

  - Negative control: Miller index permutation
  - Negative control: Shuffle the energy channels
  - Sensible spot recruitment is an important next step
+ - Implement the "last files" *.h5 image output, to verify that the final Bragg spot model with scattering factors lines up with experiment.

 #### Implementation of new feature: Kramers-Kronig restraints
  - Summary: Provide a phil-based option to remove the Sauter (2020) restraints on 𝚫f′ and 𝚫f″, replacing them with